david-ziegler/TelegramEventBot/README.md

 2. Login to your Heroku account using `heroku login` in the terminal.
 3. Go to the `createEventsBot` folder.
 4. Run `heroku create` to prepare the Heroku environment.
+5. Configure environment variables on the server: Run `heroku config:set PROD_BOT_TOKEN=your-token` (replacing `your-token` with the token you got from Botfather.
+In case you created two bots, use the token from the bot that you would like to use in production here.
+The development-bot token is set in .env.).
-5. Run `heroku config:set TOKEN=YOUR_TOKEN` (replacing `YOUR_TOKEN` with the token you got from Botfather) and `heroku config:set HEROKU_URL=$(heroku info -s | grep web_url | cut -d= -f2)` to configure environment variables on the server.
+6. Run `heroku config:set HEROKU_URL=$(heroku info -s | grep web_url | cut -d= -f2)`.
-6. Run `git add -A && git commit -m "Ready to run on heroku" && git push heroku master` to deploy your bot to the Heroku server.
+7. Run `git add -A && git commit -m "Ready to run on heroku" && git push heroku master` to deploy your bot to the Heroku server.
-7. Send `/event blabla` to the bot to check out if it works ok.
+8. Send `/event blabla` to the bot to check out if it works ok.
 Now you don't need to run `npm run start` locally anymore since the Heroku server is doing that.
-8. Whenever you made changes to the code, push the to Heroku again to deploy them.
+9. Whenever you made changes to the code, push them to Heroku again to deploy them.

-Also make a Pull Request here with your changes if they might be useful to integrate into the CreateEventsBot!
+Also feel free to make a Pull Request here with your changes if they might be useful to integrate into the CreateEventsBot!

 ### More Details for Developers